trinhudo/trinhudo.github.io/publications.md

 - Machine learning and intelligent artificial

 # PhD Student Mentoring

 *(under the supervision of Prof. Georges Kaddoum at ETS)*

 - **Aida Meftah**
-  - Signal calssification using federated learning (FL) in tactical wireless networks.
+  - *Topic:* Signal Calssification using Federated Learning (FL) in Tactical Wireless Networks
-  - 2022-presemt
+  - From 2022 to *present*

 - **Mujtaba Ghous**
-2021-present

-Muddasir Rahim
-(under the supervision of Prof. Georges Kaddoum) Current status: PhD student at ETS
-2021-present

-Hamda Bouzabia
-(under the supervision of Prof. Georges Kaddoum) Current status: PhD student at ETS
-2021-present

-Thanh Luan Nguyen
+  - *Topic:* Transfer Learning-enabled Ultra Reliable Low Latency Communication (URLLC) in tactical wireless networks
+  - From 2021 to *present*

+- **Muddasir Rahim**
+  - *Topic:* Intelligent Reflecting Surface (IRS)-aided TeraHerzt (THz) Communications
+  - From 2021 to *present*

+- **Hamda Bouzabia**
+  - *Topic:* Generative Learning-enabled Jamming Detection in Tactical Wireless Networks
+  - From 2021 to *present*

+- **Thanh Luan Nguyen**
+  - *Topic:* Performance Analysis of Wireless Communications: A Stochastic Approach
-Current status: Contract Researcher at Industrial University of HCMC (IUH), Vietnam From 2020 to present
+  - From 2020 to *present*

-# PhD Student Mentoring
 *(under the supervision of Prof. Beongku An at Hongik University)*

 - **Kyusung Shim**
   - *Topic:* Physical layer security (PHY-Security) of wireless communications.
-  - *Current status:* Postdoc at Hongik University
   - From 2017 to 2021
+  - *Current status:* Post-doc at Hongik University

 ---